Configure Git Username and Email with git config

 Show Which Git Config File Sets the Global Username and Email

-If you want to confirm both the value and the file Git read it from, add --show-origin.
+To confirm both the value and the file Git read it from, add --show-origin while checking the global value.

 file:/home/josh/.gitconfig Jane Developer